ascott1/ethical-web-dev/preface.md

 My hope is that this work helps to inspire a code of ethics for web development, guiding our work in a way that is professional and inclusive.

-## In conclusion

 The approaches I’ve laid out are merely my take on how web development can provide the greatest happiness for the greatest number of people.
-These are likely to evolve and be unique for many situations.
-Invite you to read my practical application of these ideas and hope that you apply them in some fashion to your own work.
+These approaches are likely to evolve as technology changes and may be unique for many development situations.
+I invite you to read my practical application of these ideas and hope that you apply them in some fashion to your own work.

 This series is a work in progress and I invite you to contribute.
 To learn more, visit ethicalweb.org.